omkarbajaj073/ViSQL/notes.md

   - Styling (if time permits)
   - Help page to explain basic things like regex and all. (if time permits.
 Static page)
+  - Logical or operator

   Not gonna do -
   - Foreign key

+3. Bugs -
+  - Constantly creating new pages instead of popping off the old widget
+  - ManageTables - transitioning between layouts - new cursors are created.
+Do the old ones have to be closed or anything?